RTLNET-Front/media-engine/README.md

 ####Other events fired:

-    ['onJwpAPIReady']      // Fired when the JWPlayer API is loaded and ready.
+    ['onJwpAPIReady']      // Fired when the JW Player API is loaded and ready.
     ['onDailyAPIReady']    // Fired when the Dailymotion API is loaded and ready.
     ['onYoutubeAPIReady']  // Fired when the Youtube API is loaded and ready.
 **Infos** : - These events aren't fired in api 'inject' mode, see API's section.